VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 request.duration:<=1.5
 ```

-The lower and the upper bounds of the range are excluded by default.
+The lower and the upper bounds of the `range(lower, upper)` are excluded by default.
 If they must be included, then substitute the corresponding
 parentheses with square brackets.
 For example:

 - `range[1, 10)` includes `1` in the matching range